-'She' and 'her' are both feminine pronouns that replace the nouns referring to female people or animals.
+'She' and 'her' are both feminine pronouns replacing the nouns referring to female people or animals.

 The difference between these two gender-specific pronouns is that they belong to different grammatical cases, i.e. they can be used in different circumstances.

 She: Subject Pronoun

 'She' as a third-person singular subject pronoun has a nominative case meaning it can appear in a position of the subject of the sentence.
 It can replace the nouns that are referring to:

 - an inanimate object (especially when the object have special meaning and sentimental value to the owner)